tschaffter/raspberry-pi/README.md

 instead violations are simply logged and its up to the user to check the log regularly.

-For a secure Raspberry Pi, set the mode to `enforcing` in `/etc/selinux/config`, then restart the system.
+Set the mode to `enforcing` in `/etc/selinux/config` if you want SELinux to block processes that are not authorized by one of the policies installed.
+Restart the system and check the new mode is correctly set using `sestatus`.

 <!-- Definitions -->